Mark-Austen/mcr_cloud_end_to_end/README.md

 This example deploys end-to-end multicloud connectivity between an AWS VPC, Azure VNet, and Google Cloud VPC using the Megaport Cloud Router (MCR).
-The following resources are deployed:
+Test VMs are deployed in each cloud running the a Gatus test agent, latency and reachablity stats are available on a dashboard for each VM.

 * Megaport Cloud Router (MCR)
 * Megaport Virtual Cross Connect (VXC) to AWS Direct Connect